LordBlacky/lordblacky.github.io/_posts/2024-03-07-Leonux-Programming-Language.md

 ---
-title: Leonux-Programming-Language (Writing a VM in C)
+title: Leonux-Programming-Language (Part 01 - Writing a VM in C)
 published: true
 ---